demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Swaggies-BetterEXP/README.md

 # BetterEXP

 **BetterEXP** is a Lethal Company mod looking to spice up the current experience system in the game.
 Right now the XP system feels a bit clunky and not a good (enough) measure of a player's true experience working for The Company, so I've created BetterEXP to hopefully make the XP system feel much more satisfying and rewarding/punishing, depending on your actions.
 This is a **client-sided** mod, meaning nobody else needs it for it to work!
-BetterEXP functions perfectly in completely vanilla lobbies.
+BetterEXP functions perfectly in completely vanilla lobbies. *Thanks for half a million! :3*

 If you would like to help, give ideas, report bugs, or just play Lethal Company with me, you can contact me on Discord `@swaggies`.
 Shoot me a message anytime and I'll get back as soon as I can!